GreenmaskIO/greenmask/docs/release_notes/greenmask_0_1_7.md

 * Fixed `--use-list` option - now it applies toc entries according to the order in list file
 * Fixed `--use-list` option behaviour together with `--list-format` option (`json` or `text`).
 Now it generates temporal list file in text format for providing it to the pg_restore call
+* Updated documentation according to the latest changes